-All interns receive a comprehensive orientation and induction program at the commencement of their internship, and are supported in their educational program by a medical education team comprised of the Director of Clinical Training (DCT), Deputy DCT, Medical Education Registrars and Medical Education Officers (MEOs).
+All interns receive a comprehensive orientation and induction program at the commencement of their internship, and are supported in their educational program by a medical education team comprised of the Executive Director of Medical Services (EDMS), Director of Clinical Training (DCT), Deputy DCT, Medical Education Registrars and Medical Education Officers (MEOs).

 SALHN takes into consideration preferences for rotations including leave preferences, as well as the Australian Health Practitioner Regulation Agency (AHPRA) and South Australian Medical Education and Training (SA MET) requirements to ensure all trainees receive a balanced education program and fulfil the requirements for General Registration.
 For rotations that are highly sought after, for example paediatrics, applicants are contacted after they have submitted their preferences to SA MET to provide an expression of interest in support of their rotation request.
 Applicants for this rotation will be selected by the Paediatric Term Supervisor.
 Rotations within SALHN are spread across all sites including Flinders Medical Centre (FMC), Noarlunga Hospital (NH) and the Jamie Larcombe Centre (JLC).
 Trainees may be expected to do a service term of nights or relieving.